Board effectiveness

 Critical thinking techniques to avoid groupthink

-Board members must challenge assumptions and explore alternatives.
+Board members must challenge common assumptions and explore alternatives.
 Board members need strong critical thinking skills to distinguish facts from interpretations, avoid biases, and prevent groupthink by maintaining independent perspectives and exploring diverse viewpoints.

 Consensus-building strategies for strategic decisions